Cross for the Four Day Marches: Wear on military uniforms

-Although it is awarded by a non-governmental organisation, the Cross has received Royal approval and can be worn on the uniforms of the Armed forces of the Netherlands and other Dutch uniformed services, including the police, fire brigade and customs services.
-It is therefore an official decoration within the Kingdom of the Netherlands.
+Although it is awarded by a non-governmental organisation, the Cross has received Royal approval and is therefore an official decoration of the Kingdom of the Netherlands.
+It can be worn on the uniforms of the Armed forces of the Netherlands and other Dutch uniformed services, including the police, fire brigade and customs services.

 This government recognition has extended over the years.
 Authority to wear in uniform was first granted on 26 October 1909 by Queen Wilhelmina in a Royal Decree to wear to infantry soldiers below officer rank.
 Other soldiers could accept the decoration, but not wear it.
-As the March established itself, this authority widened with, for example, sailors of the Royal Netherlands Navy were granted permission to wear in 1919 and army and naval officers from 1928.
+As the March established itself, this authority widened with, for example, sailors of the Royal Netherlands Navy granted permission to wear in 1919, and army and naval officers from 1928.

 A number of other nations currently permit the Vierdaagse cross to be worn in military uniform.
-These include: Denmark, France, Germany, Norway, Sweden (since 1977), South Africa and the USA.
+These include: Denmark, Belgium, France, Germany, Norway, Sweden (since 1977), South Africa, and the USA.
 According to (United States) Army Regulation 600-8-22, Appendix E, the Cross is listed as "Holland Four Day Event Cross" as being authorised for wear in uniform.
-Countries that do not allow the medal to be worn include Canada, Ireland, Israel and the United Kingdom.
+Countries that do not allow the medal to be worn include Canada, Ireland, Israel, and the United Kingdom.